SuzukaDev/suzukadev.github.io/content/galleries/art/dessign/index.md

 ---
 title: 'Dessign'
 # Description shown on the album page.
 Rendered as markdown to enable adding links and some formatting.
-description: Icon dessign, motion graphics, banners, covers, etc.
+description: UI dessign, icons, motion graphics, banners, covers, etc.
 date: '2025-04-27T21:16:13+02:00' # Used for sorting (newest first)
 author: Suzuka Ka
 draft: false